US approves updated COVID vaccines to rev up protection this fall

 There’s still another step: The Centers for Disease Control and Prevention must sign off.
 A CDC advisory panel is set to issue recommendations Tuesday on who most needs the updated shots.
 Vaccinations could begin later this week, and both the COVID-19 and flu shot can be given at the same visit.

 But protection wanes over time and the coronavirus continually churns out new variants that can dodge prior immunity.
-It’s been a year since the last time the vaccines were tweaked.
+It’s been a year since the last time the vaccines were tweaked, and only about 20% of adults ever received that earlier update.

+“Vaccination remains critical to public health and continued protection against serious consequences of COVID-19, including hospitalization and death,” FDA vaccine chief Dr. Peter Marks said in a statement.
+“We very much encourage those who are eligible to consider getting vaccinated.”

 Just like earlier vaccinations, the fall round is cleared for adults and children as young as age 6 months.
 FDA said starting at age 5, most people can get a single dose even if they’ve never had a prior COVID-19 shot.
 Younger children might need additional doses depending on their history of COVID-19 infections and vaccinations.